 What is Goldmark films?

-Jonny Lewis has worked on many productions for Goldmark Films, the four-times Royal Television Society Award nominated independent film making arm of the world-renowned Goldmark Gallery.
+Jonny Lewis has worked on many productions for Goldmark Films, the Filmmaker of the Year and four-times Royal Television Society Award nominated independent film making arm of the world-renowned Goldmark Gallery.
 It has been producing broadcast arts documentaries for over 20 years and has made 24 feature length documentaries and 100 plus shorts, many of which can be watched, free of charge and 24/7, at youtube.com/@Goldmarkart, goldmarkart.com and goldmark.tv.
 Goldmark's global reputation allows it to gain intimate and revealing interviews with some of the world's leading artists, ceramicists, writers and critics.
 Its films on contemporary artists are complemented by a stable of programmes unveiling the fascinating life stories of both the famous and the forgotten painters, potters and sculptors of the 20th century. http://www.goldmarkart.com

 Royal television society award nominations